drvonnjerryxlii/ada/README.md

 This is the home base for my class notes from Ada.
 You'll also find some smaller projects, homework assignments, and a few other things I've explored -- like games and other outside materials.

-Other Ada projects (reverse chronologically):
+Projects not in this repository (reverse chronologically):

 <!--
 maybe unhide this after apps close?